Education Studies

 Emotional intelligence and sport -- an amazing Sports Science piece on defining and refining an EI scale

-Multiple intelligences -- White's critcisms of Gardner
+Multiple intelligences -- White's criticisms of Gardner

 Deleuze & Guattari on education (1) -- Hodgson and Standish on critiques of conventional readings of Foucault in educational research